Zebra wood is mainly used as a wood veneer. Other than that, it is a popular material in making furniture, tool handles, boatbuilding, and panels.

 Most importantly, Zebrawood has excellent insect and bug-repellant abilities just like Cedar.

-This is so useful when making garden furniture and garden beds with Zebrawood since those places are kingdoms of bugs and insects.
+This is so useful when making outdoor patio furniture with Zebrawood since those places are kingdoms of bugs and insects.

 You can easily keep Zebrawood furniture and other woodwork for so long with only little maintenance because of its excellent weather resistance.